garysassano/serverless-otlp-forwarder/docs/concepts/processors.md

 1. **Processor Selection**:
    - Use the OTLP Stdout processor for standard observability platforms
-   - Consider the experimental status of the AWS AppSignals processor
+   - Consider the experimental status of the AWS Spans processor

 2. **Authentication**:
    - Store collector credentials securely in Secrets Manager
-   - Use SigV4 when sending data to AWS Application Signals
+   - Use SigV4 when sending data to AWS Application Signals OTLP endpoint
    - Rotate API keys regularly

 3. **Performance**: